 Compression calf tubes

-Swim pull buoy affixed to thigh
+Swim pull buoy affixed to thigh or back

 Orca Swim Buoy or similar